-DVE.2.1.3: For an appliance that upon loss-of grounding, dependably disconnects all sources that can produce LEAKAGE CURRENT, the LEAKAGE CURRENT to ground shall not exceed 5 MIU with the grounding conductor open and with the loss-of-grounding circuit disabled.
+DVE.2.1.3 For an appliance that upon loss-of grounding, dependably disconnects all sources that can produce LEAKAGE CURRENT, the LEAKAGE CURRENT to ground shall not exceed 5 MIU with the grounding conductor open and with the loss-of-grounding circuit disabled.
 The LEAKAGE CURRENT between simultaneously ACCESSIBLE parts on the APPLIANCE shall not be more than 5 MIU.

 DVE.2.2 All ACCESSIBLE conductive parts are to be tested for LEAKAGE CURRENTS.
 LEAKAGE CURRENTS from these parts are to be measured to the grounded supply conductor individually as well as collectively if simultaneously ACCESSIBLE, and from one part to another if simultaneously ACCESSIBLE.
 A part is considered to be ACCESSIBLE unless it is guarded by an enclosure that is acceptable for protection against the risk of electric shock as defined in Section 8.
 Conductive parts are considered to be simultaneously ACCESSIBLE when they can be readily contacted by one or both hands of a person at the same time.
-These measurements do not apply to terminals operating at voltages that are not considered to the grounding conductor of the power-SUPPLY CORD, the LEAKAGE CURRENT can be measured between the grounding conductor of the product and the grounded supply conductor.
+These measurements do not apply to terminals operating at voltages that are not considered to involve a risk of electric shock.
+When all ACCESSIBLE conductive parts are bonded together and connected to the grounding conductor of the power-supply CORD, the LEAKAGE CURRENT can be measured between the grounding conductor of the product and the grounded supply conductor.
 When ACCESSIBLE dead metal parts of a product are connected to the neutral supply conductor, this connection is to be opened during the test.